vercel/pkg/README.md

 are taken from current platform/Node.js.
 By default targets are `linux,macos,win` for current Node.js version and arch.

+If you want to generate executable for different architectures, note that by default `pkg` has to run the executable of the **target** arch to generate bytecodes:

+- Linux: configure binfmt with [QEMU](https://wiki.debian.org/QemuUserEmulation).
+- macOS: possible to build `x64` on `arm64` with `Rosetta 2` but not opposite.
+- Windows: possible to build `x64` on `arm64` with `x64 emulation` but not opposite.
+- or, disable bytecode generation with `--no-bytecode --public-packages "*" --public`.

 ### Config

 During packaging process `pkg` parses your sources, detects